PowerShell/PowerShell/docs/maintainers/issue-management.md

 * `Area-SideBySide`: side by side support
 * `Area-Test`:issues in a test or in test infrastructure

-### Operating systems
+### Operating Systems

-These are for issues that are specific to certain operating systems:
+These are for issues that are specific to certain Operating Systems:
 * `OS-Linux`
 * `OS-macOS`
 * `OS-Windows`